67: No Such Thing As The Hoo-Hah Monologues

 But he also claims that the checks are made out to the Treasurer General of the Republic, which is apparently a position that ceased to exist after the revolution in 1959.

-So this is a pre-revolutionary arrangement that clearly they haven't updated them on.
+So, this is a pre-revolutionary arrangement that clearly they haven't updated them on.

 Guantanamo also has an Irish bar.
 Does it?
 Does it?
 Yeah, it has an Irish bar called O'Kelly's Irish Bar, which claims to be the only Irish bar on communist soil.

-And so so I thought I'd see if I could find any other Irish bars on communist soil.
+And so I thought I'd see if I could find any other Irish bars on communist soil.
 And there is Huli's Irish Bar in Guangzhou, China, Gary's Irish Pub in Vientiane, in Laos,

 and Bernie's Irish Bar and Restaurant in Saigon.
 Oh, well done, so it's lying.